mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 The `ZStream` type flatten the list of `Chunk`s for us, letting us to treat them as they were a single and continue flux of data.

+### 5.1.
+Subscription to Topics

-Creating a stream from the `ZManaged` consumer we just built means to subscribing it to a Kafka topic and to configure how to interpret the bytes of both the key and the value of each messages:
+Creating a stream from the `ZManaged` consumer we just built means to subscribing it to a Kafka topic, and to configure how to interpret the bytes of both the key and the value of each message:

 ```scala
 val matchesStreams: ZStream[Consumer, Throwable, CommittableRecord[String, String]] =